 Registered office address

-Every union society must have a registered office, and must advise the Registrar of Incorporated Societies of its address.
-If a union changes its registered office address, it must inform the Registrar.
+Every society must have a registered office, and must advise us of its address.
+If a union changes its registered office address, it must inform us.